CheesyPudding/Jasper-Test-Docs/docs/customization.md

 ---

 ## Add team member
-1. First, make sure you have navigated to the board that you would like to add members to by clicking on the Boards button.
+1. Navigate to the board that you would like to add members to by clicking on the Boards button.

     ![](https://github.com/CheesyPudding/Jasper-Test-Docs/blob/gh-pages/assets/images/invite-members-step-1-image-1.png?raw=true "board button")
 <br />